-Many translators opt for a general portfolio, i.e. a collection of samples from projects in different language combinations and domain fields.
-However, this solution works best for junior professionals who need to "get in the loop" rather than for seasoned translators who want to be perceived as experts in their relevant niches and markets.
+Many translators opt for a general portfolio, including e.g. different language combinations and subject areas.
+While this solution works well for junior professionals, it’s not ideal for more experienced translators who want to be perceived as experts in specific niches.

-Depending on your level of experience and specific offering, you can sort your translation samples by one or more of the following:
+Depending on your expertise and unique profiles, you can sort translation samples by

 #2 Create a smart layout

-To round up your layout nicely, include a letterhead with your logo, business name, and slogan.
+To wrap up your portfolio nicely, include a letterhead with your logo, your business name, and your professional headline or slogan.

 #3 Select meaningful samples

-As already mentioned, the ultimate goal of your translation portfolio is to give some tangible proof of your professional skills and expertise.
-That’s why it is important not only to focus on the quantity of samples to include, but also on their quality and relevance.
+As mentioned above, the ultimate goal of your translation portfolio is to provide tangible proof of your professional skills and expertise.
+That’s why the quality and relevance of samples is even more important than their quantity.

-You can also add a finishing touch to your translation portfolio by including a brief introduction mentioning the inclusion criteria of the samples, or a snappy comments section to highlight the peculiarities of the abstract you selected.
+Add a brief introduction to summarise the inclusion criteria used for sampling or a snappy comments section to highlight the peculiarities of the selected excerpts.

-Many translators find it tempting to include customer names in their portfolios, especially when a “big brand” or market leader is involved.
-However, this can be done only if your customers have explicitly agreed to the use of their names in a document you will later distribute to third parties.
+Including client names in your portfolio can be tempting – especially when a “big brand” or market leader is involved.
+Nevertheless, this can be done only if the client explicitly agrees to the use of their names, brands or data.

-Also, remember that if the project was assigned to you by a translation agency, then it is the agency you should refer to as your client – not the final customer, which in fact is the translation agency's.
+Moreover: if you completed the project via a translation agency, then it is the agency you should refer to as your client – not the end customer.

-In said cases, it is important to avoid any copyright infringements and only select samples from works in the public domain or distributed under a suitable Creative Commons licence.
+In all cases, you should avoid any copyright infringements.
+An easy way to do so is sourcing samples from in the public domain or distributed under a suitable Creative Commons licence.